ginz/VkMusicDownloader/README.md

 ## Puproses

-This softwares let's you easily download audio tracks from your Vk profile in format you prefer
+This software let's you easily download audio tracks from your Vk profile in format you prefer

 ## Executing